dtcenter/METplus/docs/Contributors_Guide/documentation.rst

 Description of Documentation Directories
 ________________________________________

-Core documentation is divided into two sections: the User's Guide and Contributor's Guide, both of which reside under the *METplus/docs* directory, with files ending in .rst.
+Core documentation is divided into four sections: User's Guide, Contributor's Guide, Release Guide, and Verification Datasets Guide all of which reside under the *METplus/docs* directory and contain files ending in .rst.

 Documentation for the use cases is found in the following directories:

-* *METplus/parm/met_tools*
+* *METplus/docs/use_cases/met_tool_wrapper*

   * This directory contains documentation pertaining to use cases that use one MET *tool/METplus* wrapper.

-* *METplus/parm/model_applications*
+* *METplus/docs/use_cases/model_applications*

   * This directory contains documentation pertaining to use cases that are based on model data, and utilize more than one MET tool/METplus wrapper.
-The corresponding METplus configuration files to these use cases have the same name as the .py files, with a .conf file extension.

-Documentation files end with a .py extension and these files generate the clickable graphics in the gallery.
+Please refer to the :ref:`Document New Use Case <use_case_documentation>` section for more information on documenting a new use case.

 Adding New Documentation